brianalynette/university/csc305/assignment_5/README.md

 ## Overview

-Implement a rendering system for triangulated 3D models based on rasterization
+Implement a rendering system for triangulated 3D models based on rasterization.

 ### Preparing the Environment